 BY STEINAR MORLAND

-We think one big step towards gaining a competitive advantage in offering a great student experience is to focus on generating fantastic mobile platforms to make the student life easier and more enjoyable.
+One big step towards gaining a competitive advantage in offering a great student experience is to focus on generating fantastic mobile platforms to make the student life easier and more enjoyable.
 Through several blog posts, we will give our two cents on how universities should think in order to meet students where they are, namely on mobile devices.
 The first post in this series will focus on how to create great mobile content.

 We’ve browsed dozens of university apps, and found the following content to be the most useful.
-Our suggestions are also supported by students at NTNU, who have rated the best applications for students (in Norwegian).
+Our suggestions are also supported by students at NTNU, who rated the best applications for students (in Norwegian).

 It should be easy for students to find all the content listed above in one, easy to reach mobile portal.
 However, the problem is that most of the above-mentioned features represent different systems.
-Hence, the question of integrating the services and orchestrate a streamlined experience becomes important.
+Hence, the question of integrating the services and orchestrating a streamlined experience becomes important.

-“A great mobile student experience is characterized by streamlined, fully integrated systems” tweet
+At MazeMap, we believe a great mobile student experience is ultimately characterized by streamlined, fully integrated systems.

 Click here to read part 2 on our series on crafting a great student experience.